smucclaw/docassemble-datatypes/README.md

 Install from this repository using the docassemble package manager feature.

+You should then be able to access a demonstration interview at `http://localhost/interview?i=docassemble.datatypes:datatypes_test.yml`, where you replace the hostname to the name of your docassemble server.

 ## Usage

 Add the following line to an `include:` block in your interview: